Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 The package is usually composed of two separate components: the tools to utilize the protocol, and the daemon to install it on a Linux host and to configure and monitor it.
 On Ubuntu and other Debian-based distributions, the tools are called snmp and the daemon snmpd.
 On Red Hat, the tools are in the net-snmp-utils package and the daemon in net-snmp.
 In other distributions, both components may be in the same package, generally simply net-snmp.

-The daemon allows the local host to be monitored by an external host through SNMP, while tools do the revers.
+The daemon allows the local host to be monitored by an external host through SNMP, while tools do the reverse.
 Depending on your necessities for SNMP monitoring on Linux, it may be required to install both.

 Alternatively to use a CLI tool, you can try Checkmk Trial to monitor your Linux Servers with deep insights, further than can be obtained through SNMP alone.